485294-muni/streamlit-cnn-vis/README.md

 Note that Imagenet dataset does not contain a category for people, so the model will not recognize a person.

-Running the app for the first time can take some time because it downloads the NN weights from the internet (it is cached for subsequent runs though).
+# Installation
 You can run the app by installing the dependencies specified in `requirements.text`, and then executing `streamlit run app.py` in shell.

-Or you can just visit a website:
-TODO
+Running the app for the first time can take some time because it downloads the NN weights from the internet (it is cached for subsequent runs though).

 ## Project structure